isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-sharpen-pruning-tools/index.md

-﻿
-- -
+﻿---
-- title: How to Sharpen Pruning Tools
+title: How to Sharpen Pruning Tools
-description: Sharp pruning tools are the unsung heroes of a healthy and well
+description: Sharp pruning tools are the unsung heroes of a healthy and well-maintained garden.
-- maintained garden.
 While it might seem like a minor detail, the sharpness of your pruners,...
-slug: /how
+slug: /how-to-sharpen-pruning-tools/
-- to
-- sharpen
-- pruning
-- tools/
-date: 2025
-- 07
-- 10 00:00:00+00:00
+date: 2025-07-10 00:00:00+00:00
-lastmod: 2025
-- 07
-- 10 00:00:00+03:00
+lastmod: 2025-07-10 00:00:00+03:00
 author: Isaac
 categories:
 - Guides